22 Recursion and fixed points

 Error: evaluation nested too deeply

 This is not a soft limit you should raise.
-It protects against infinite recursion crashing your R session.
-If your algorithm needs more than a few thousand levels of recursion, the right response is to restructure it, not to increase the limit.
+It exists to protect against infinite recursion crashing your R session entirely, and if your algorithm needs more than a few thousand levels, the right response is to restructure it, not to bump a number in your options.

 # This will error: